Perlmutter

 You may also see: srun: Job ****** step creation still disabled, retrying (Requested nodes are busy)

 This error has been encountered on Perlmutter.
-It is recommended to add these to submission scripts:
+It is recommended to add these lines to submission scripts:

 export SLURM_EXACT=1